aquilesrodrigues/TodoList/README.md

 /node_modules
 package-lock.json

-#1 No momento todo o trabalho está acardo de @aquilesrodrigues
+#1 No momento todo o trabalho está a cargo de @aquilesrodrigues

-- :mail: aquiles.silva@a.ficr.edu.br
+:e-mail: aquiles.silva@a.ficr.edu.br

-+ conteúdo a ser inserido :green_circle:
+conteúdo a ser inserido :green_circle:

 :triangular_flag_on_post: conteúdo a ser inserido